Jeff Greene

 Jeff Greene (born December 10, 1954) is an American real estate entrepreneur.
 He is a member of the Democratic Party and was a candidate in the 2010 Senate election primaries in Florida.
 He was a candidate in the 2018 Florida Gubernatorial election, but was eliminated in the primary, finishing in fourth place behind eventual nominee Tallahassee Mayor Andrew Gillum, whom Greene later endorsed.

 Early life

 Greene was born in 1954 in Worcester, Massachusetts to a working class Jewish family.

 He graduated from Doherty Memorial High School in Worcester after his family moved to Florida in 1970 when his father lost his business, staying with his great-aunt while he finished school.
 In Florida, his father worked refilling vending machines and his mother worked as a waitress.

 Greene worked many jobs to put himself through college at Johns Hopkins University, graduating in three years with a B.A. in economics and sociology.
 Later he attended Harvard Business School, where he earned his Master of Business Administration (MBA) degree in 1977.
-Greene lived in Southern California in the 1980s and 1990s and ran in the 1982 Republican primary for the 23rd Congressional District race.
-Greene lost the primary to David Armor who then lost to incumbent Democrat Anthony C. Beilenson.

 Career

+Jeff Greene has had a 40-year career in real estate, characterized by his portfolio of over a hundred buildings and custom homes.
+To pay for college, he relied on scholarships, loans, part-time jobs and taught Hebrew 3 days a week.
+To pay his way through Harvard Business School, Greene traveled the country selling circus tickets.
+In 1977, while he was pursuing his studies at Harvard Business School, he purchased his first property—a three-family house that he remodeled and utilized as his residence during his time at Harvard and rented out rooms.
+He had 18 properties at graduation.